jonescompneurolab/hnn-core/doc/install.md

     ```
 - An in-depth example of MPI usage is available in the {doc}`Example found here <auto_examples/howto/plot_simulate_mpi_backend>`.

-## Installing multiple optional `hnn_core` features

-Note that you easily install multiple groups of optional features.
-For example,
-if you want to install both GUI support and Optimization support, then simply
-run the following:

-    $ pip install "hnn_core[gui,opt]"

 [NEURON]: https://nrn.readthedocs.io/

+### Multiple Option types

+Note that you can install multiple sets of HNN features above during the install process by combining them similar to `pip install "hnn_core[gui,parallel]"`.